Can bookkeepers earn commission on business loan referrals?

 The ICB and AAT position

-Neither the Institute of Certified Bookkeepers (ICB) nor the AAT explicitly prohibits members from earning lending referral commission, provided:
+Neither the Institute of Certified Bookkeepers (ICB) nor the Association of Accounting Technicians (AAT) explicitly prohibits members from earning lending referral commission, provided:

 Check your membership agreement and professional standards if you are uncertain.